ATL64/electoral-systems/Readme.md

 ## Contributing

 Anyone can contribute by making suggestions and reporting bugs.
-Feel free to open an issue or send us an email to alejandrodemiquel@gmail.com.
+Feel free to open an issue or send us an email to alejandrodemiquel@gmail.com or atl64x@gmail.com

 ## Development Guide